vikonomakos/presentations/README.md

-An introduction to Reactive Extensions
+A presentation about Reactive Extensions